TajwarC/EquiFace/README.md

-# VeriFair
+# EquiFace
-Repository for code and material for Verifiable Fairness in Biometrics
+Repository for code and material for Fairness in Biometrics
 ![Model](https://github.com/TajwarC/VeriFair/blob/main/logo.png)